timholy/FastAnonymous.jl/README.md

 Obviously, this is worthwhile only in cases where compilation time is dwarfed by execution time.

-## Difference from regular anonymous functions
+## Differences from regular anonymous functions

-There is one important difference: updating any parameters does not get reflected in the output of the anonymous function.
+Updating any parameters does not get reflected in the output of the anonymous function.
 For instance:
 ```
 offset = 1.2